 How It All Started

-Having a central location for all Ontario university applications and high school transcripts improved the ability to manage multiple acceptances of offers of admission, normalized data entry and helped to significantly reduce duplication and cost in processing multiple applications.
+Having a central location for all Ontario university applications and high school transcripts improved the ability to manage multiple acceptances of offers of admission, standardized data entry and helped to significantly reduce duplication and cost in processing multiple applications.
 A central location also made the application process easier for applicants by providing 1 place for them to go.

 The benefits of a consolidated service were quickly realized and resulted in centralized admission processing for many of Ontario’s professional programs (e.g., medical school, teacher education programs, law school, and rehabilitation sciences programs).

 |1963||The Committee of Presidents of the Universities of Ontario (later to become the Council of Ontario Universities, or COU) investigates the possibility of universities co-operating in the application process.|

 |1964||The COU writes and approves a report on the establishment of an application processing centre.|

 |1971||The COU and the Ontario Universities’ Council on Admissions (OUCA) establish the Ontario Universities’ Application Centre (OUAC).
 Partial operation begins in August.|

 |1972||We process 135,361 first-year undergraduate applications during our first application cycle.
 The applications are called “101” and “105”, based on the form numbers assigned by the printing company.|

 |1975||We receive 11,006 applications for the first Ontario Medical School Application Service (OMSAS) cycle.|

 |1979||We receive 11,855 applications for the first Teacher Education Application Service (TEAS) cycle.|